javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 ### Exercise 2: Enable Microsoft incident creation rule

-Azure Sentinel is a cloud-native SIEM and one of the main use cases is to act as  single pane of glass, for alerts and event correlation.
+Azure Sentinel is a cloud-native SIEM and as such, it acts as single pane of glass for alerts and event correlation.
-For this purpose, and to be able to ingest and surafce Alewrts from Microsoft Security Product Alerts, we create t he we have the **Microsoft incident creation rule**
+For this purpose, and to be able to ingest and surafce alerts from Microsoft Security Products, we create a **Microsoft incident creation rule**.
-In this exercise, we will review this feature and create one example rule twith a filtring option to help the analyst deal with alert fatigue.
+In this exercise, we will review this feature and create one example rule with a filtering option to help the analyst deal with alert fatigue.

 1. In Azure Sentinel main page press on the **Analytics** section.
 2. In the top bar press on **+Create** and select **Microsoft incident creation rule**